But what doesn’t usually get mentioned is that you actually have to know how to use the rope to utilize it for survival.

 - Attaching a rope to a tree for climbing

 The Carrick bend is used to tie two ends of rope together.
 It works best when the ropes are of similar size.

-The Carrick bend is very secure, but you must make sure that the ends of the two ropes are opposite of each other diagonally when tied or else the ropes could slip and the bend come undone!
+The Carrick bend is very secure, but you must make sure that the ends of the two ropes are opposite each other diagonally when tied, or else the ropes could slip, and the bend come undone!
 When the load is removed from the bend, it is easy to undo.

 Uses for the Carrick Bend